yliess86/PhDThesis/thesis.md

 #### Model Architecture {#sec:IV.4.2.2}

+![The figure is a schematic of StablePaint's architecture.
+It consists in two [+vae]{.plural} with a shared decoder, and a U-Net noise model augmented with cross-attention blocks for conditionning.
+The first +vae is responsible for compressing an illustration into a set of latent codes.
+The decoder learns to map those latent codes back to the original illustration.
+By training the U-Net +ddm in latent space, the model learns to map an input $z$ resulting from a noise distribution, to a latent code resembling the training data.
+The +ddm is conditionned on a latent code representing the lineart and the color stroke hint map.
+This architecture is called a [+ldm]{.full}.](./figures/stablepaint_arch.png){#fig:stablepaint_arch}

-The StablePaint model architecture is built on top of the vanilla +ldm [@rombach_2021].
+The StablePaint model architecture (see @fig:stablepaint_arch) is built on top of the vanilla +ldm [@rombach_2021].
 It consists of a [+vae]{.full} variant trained to compress images into latent codes in image space.
 In our case, the +vae is a simple +cnn with a mix of resnet blocks, attention blocks, and swish activations.
 The encoder compresses an input image of size (512 $\times$ 512), into latent codes mean and log variance of size (32 $\times$ 32) with $4$ latent dimensions.
 The decoders samples the latent code and decompresses it in a reverse fashion to recover the original input (see @fig:stablepaint_illustration_autoencoder).

 ![The figure shows sample illustrations from our training set on the top row and their reconstruction using our illustration autoencoder.
 The illustration autoencoder is trained until saturation and is able to encode and decode the original signal with almost no perceptible difference.](./figures/stablepaint_illustration_autoencoder.png){#fig:stablepaint_illustration_autoencoder}